 Kwon returns to Seoul from the mountains and is given a packet of letters from Mori back from Japan to propose to her.
 Kwon drops and scatters the undated letters.
 She reads them and has to make sense of the chronology - and so must we?

-After an affair with a married man, celebrated actress Younghee decides to take some time out.
+After an affair with a married man, actress Younghee decides to take some time out.
 She travels to the far-off, city of Hamburg.
 In a conversation with a friend she asks herself if her lover will follow her and whether he misses her as much as she misses him.
-During her long walks through wintry parks and along riverbanks she attempts to become clear about her feelings and desires.Written by
+During her long walks through wintry parks and along riverbanks, she attempts to make clear of this illicit relationship with the director.Written by

 Sang-soo Hong, South Korea's most famous film director, besides having a long and well-stocked career (24 works, long or short, since 1996) is an international film festival fixture.
 An admirer of Eric Rohmer, he is noted - like his master - for his dislike of gratuitous effects and for his knack for depicting every day relations.
 On the other hand he is sometimes criticized for always making the same film, in the same environment (Seoul, its streets and... restaurants!) and for indulging in superficial marivaudage.